Guide

 Dental red flags usually show up as pressure, vagueness, or a treatment plan that outruns the explanation.
 The useful question is whether the office is helping you understand the diagnosis and tradeoffs or trying to move you toward commitment before you are ready.

-This page should make people more precise, not more paranoid.
+This page should make people more precise, not more paranoid, because the point is to compare explanations and spot common mistakes before something irreversible happens.

 Recovery and process red flags